 There is this thought in baseball that you must specialize early to keep up with your peers and excel.
 If you don’t, you will never catch up.
 However, I’ve seen many examples of players who prove this wrong.

 My experience is that any kid whose motivation, athleticism, and physical fitness are above average will have no trouble catching up to experienced peers.
-Kids who have had success in basketball, soccer, and other running sports will usually catch up in 1-3 seasons of baseball to catch up and perhaps a few private hitting lessons, depending on how much they practice at home (though hitting lessons may be helpful to catching up even faster).
+Kids who have had success in basketball, soccer, and other running sports will usually catch up in 1-3 seasons, depending on how much they practice at home (though hitting lessons may be helpful to catching up even faster).

 I know one kid who played nearly year-round soccer from the ages of 5-9, participating at a higher level starting at age 8.
 Though he once dabbled in baseball for a few weeks at the age of 5 (with little success), he did virtually nothing with baseball until age 9, when he played his first full rec league baseball season.
 He followed with summer ball.
 At age 10, he opted to “play up” with the 11- to 12-year-old Bronco division and was chosen several weeks later for the “select” 11u team, while many older players playing for 5 years or more missed the cut.